madepeople/Made_Cache/README.md

 Apart from these drawbacks, making Varnish to talk to the different storages isn't very straight forward.

-Given the above, I have experimented with using Redis and [CouchDB](https://github.com/madepeople/Made_CouchdbSession):
+Given the above, I have experimented with using Redis:

-CouchDB pros:

-* MVCC instead of locking gives performance and consistency
-* Queried via a HTTP interface that Varnish can talk to easily using libvmod-curl
-* A JavaScript _show_ function can be used to determine session validity inside of CouchDB itself, and return a boolean to Varnish.
-If the boolean is "true", we know it's safe to serve the visitor content from cache.

-CouchDB cons:

-* The compaction process takes a lot of time and can make the general performance suffer
-* Every request means a new write, meaning the size of the database grows rapidly

-Redis pros:

-* Build-in optimistic locking
+* Built-in optimistic locking
-* In-memory with optional persistance
+* In-memory with optional persistence
 * [A Varnish Redis client exists](https://github.com/brandonwamboldt/libvmod-redis)

-Redis cons:

-* An improperly configured Redis daemon can out of memory crash and make break a site
+* Very fast

 Varnish Session Validation
 ==